dustin/java-memcached-client/README.markdown

+#

+*BIG FAT WARNING*

+This is a fork of the original spymemcached code base.
+It includes

+- use maven for building
+- no more logging configuration.
+Logging goes into slf4j
+- all findbugs problems fixed or annotated
+- all pmd problems annotated

 # Building

-Spymemcached can be compiled using Apache Ant by running the following
-command:

-    ant

-This will generate binary, source, and javadoc jars in the build directory of the project.
+Use mvn.
+Do "mvn install".

 To run the Spymemcached tests against Membase Server run the following command:

-    ant test -Dserver.type=membase
+    mvn test -Dserver.type=membase

 To test Spymemcached against Membase running on a different host use the following command:

-    ant test -Dserver.type=membase \
+    mvn test -Dserver.type=membase \
         -Dserver.address_v4=ip_address_of_membase

 # Testing